kryton-me/kryton-me.github.io/2022-04-SDR-Spectrum-Analyser.md

 open $outputImg
 ~~~

-In principle having a highly configurable command line tool sounded amazing but in reality using a heatmap was not very helpfull as you only have the brightness levels of you monitor to indicate if you have an issue.
+In principle having a highly configurable command line tool sounded amazing but in reality using a heat map was not very helpfull as you only have the brightness levels of you monitor to indicate if you have an issue.
 If I could find a different method of plotting the information it would be idea even plotting a quasi peak.
 I'm not sure I have the skill / imagination to do this myself.

 # [rtlSpectrum.jar](https://github.com/dernasherbrezon/rtlSpectrum)
 The next piece of software is a gui for rtl power.
 Took me a while to get the right version of Java running (I've not wittingly use java for about 20 years).
-I have to say I stuggled a little with this, to star with the example command to run the tool is windows specific.
+I have to say I struggled a little with this, to star with the example command to run the tool is windows specific.
 I guess the "win" should have been the give away, doh.

 I'm not sure how to get the tool to run the rtl power command of my choice I need to spend some more time with the documentation.
 I have been able to load files generated with the above script so it's useful for plotting if nothing else.
 Interestingly I ran it with an arial attached and the big peaks match the known local transmitters so the data makes sense.
 In fact I used this to compair the spectrum of two antennas.